microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 In 1.43 we enabled Semantic Highlighting as a [new feature](https://code.visualstudio.com/updates/v1_43#_typescript-semantic-highlighting) for all themes.

-Due to [feedback](https://github.com/microsoft/vscode/issues/92308), since 1.43.1 only themes that opt-in get semantic highlighting.
+Due to [feedback](https://github.com/microsoft/vscode/issues/92308), since 1.43.1 only the built-in themes and custom themes that opt-in get semantic highlighting.

+Semantic tokens are available for TypeScript and JavaScript.
+Support for Java, C++ and more is in the works.

 ## FAQ